-The Parent Company uses SEK as its functional currency and reporting currency.
+The Group companies use SEK as their functional currency and reporting currency.
 Transactions in foreign currency are translated to the functional currency according to the exchange rates on the transaction date.
-Translation profits or losses arising from payments for such transactions and from translation of monetary assets and liabilities in foreign currency at closing day exchange rates are recognized in operations.
+Translation profits or losses arising from payments for such transactions and from translation of monetary assets and liabilities in foreign currency at the exchange rates on the closing date are recognized to operations.
 Currency gains and losses arising from the translation of bank accounts in foreign currencies are recognized under Net financial items.